 History and Geological Background

-The property has been explored since 1927 by numerous ground geophysical surveys and diamond drilling of up to 111 holes.
-In 1984, Dome Exploration discovered and delineated a gold mineralized zone that is approximately 350 meters long and 45 meters wide.
-Drill programs by Teck Corporation, Cameco Gold and Tom Exploration Inc., have extended the mineralization to 350 meters of depth.
-Explor Resources (now Galleon Gold) intersected gold mineralization in 121 out of 126 holes drilled and in 64 out of 65 wedges.The gold mineralization to date appears to be associated with a major porphyry unit.
+The property has been explored since 1927 by numerous ground geophysical surveys and diamond drilling, Dome Exploration discovered and delineated a gold mineralized zone that is approximately 350 meters long and 45 meters wide.
+Drill programs by Teck Corporation, Cameco Gold and Tom Exploration Inc., extended the mineralization to 350 meters of depth.
+Explor Resources (now Galleon Gold) intersected gold mineralization in 121 out of 126 holes drilled and in 64 out of 65 wedges.
+Galleon Gold acquired Explor Resources in December 2019.